Shitcode9/MTE301_Lab/VSCode_Files/README.md

-# json files for VS Code
+# Debugging in VS Code for WSL
 In this folder, you'll learn how to setup your VS code in WSL to debug your code.

 ## Prerequisites